stefanobartoletti/bricks/README.md

-# Wordpress + Bootstrap base theme
+# A modular starter theme built with Boostrap.